$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Application to -surfaces in -manifolds

 We must check that this construction gives rise to a map~$\Psi \colon \mathcal{V}^0_\lambda(M_{K,g})\to \operatorname{Emb}_\lambda^0(\Sigma_{g,1},N;K).$ In other words, we verify that, up to homeomorphisms of $N$ rel.\ boundary, the embedding $e$ from~\eqref{eq:DefOfPsi} depends neither on the choice of isometry~$Q_{\widehat{W}} \cong Q_N$ nor the choice of $\vartheta$ from \eqref{eq:varphi} nor the homeomorphism~$\widehat{W} \cong N$ extending our boundary homeomorphism nor on the homeomorphism rel.\ boundary type of~$(W,f)$.

-\begin{itemize} \item The precise embedding~$e$ depends on the homeomorphism~$\widehat{W} \cong N$.
+\begin{itemize} \item The precise embedding~$e$ depends on the homeomorphism~$\widehat{W} \cong N$ chosen to extend a given $f'$.
 This homeomorphism in turn depends on the choice of isometry~$Q_{\widehat{W}} \cong Q_N$.
-However for any two choices of homeomorphisms~$\widehat{W} \cong N$, the resulting embeddings are equivalent, as can be seen by composing one choice of homeomorphism with the inverse of the other.
-So the equivalence class of the surface~$\Psi(W,f)$ does not depend on the choice of isometry~$Q_{\widehat{W}} \cong Q_N$ nor on the choice of homeomorphism~$\widehat{W} \cong N$ realizing this isometry.
+However for any two choices $F_1$ and $F_2$ of homeomorphisms~$\widehat{W} \cong N$ extending $f'$, the resulting embeddings are equivalent rel. boundary, as can be seen by composing one choice of homeomorphism with the inverse of the other: